Callino/iqcashnow/payment_iqcashnow/README.rst

 - pos_iqcashnow (POS integration for crypto currency)
 - website_iqcashnow (E-Commerce integration, offer crypto currency payments for your customers)
-- invoice_iqcashnow (Your invoices can get paid using crypto currency)
+- invoice_iqcashnow (Your invoices can get paid using crypto currency) <- Will arrive soon

 IQCashnow takes over the entire process handling, and is available in the SEPA region.